Neufund/ESOP/README.md

 The `pool options` allocates more to employees that came to work for us earlier, this is our preferred method for rewarding the risk taken.
 Both methods can be combined, then `pool options + extra options == issued options`

 ### Employee's options over time

 Employee will not get all his/her options at the moment they are issued (however you can configure our smart contract to act in such way).
 Smart contract will release options up to all `issued options` with an algorithm called *vesting*.
 ![accelerated  vesting](/doc/accelerated_vesting.jpg)
-As you can see there is a period of time called `cliff period` (for example 1 year, configurable, may be 0) during which employee does not get any options.
+As you can see there is a period of time called `cliff period` during which employee does not get any options.
+In the example it is one year, but it is configurable and can be set to zero.

 Then during the `vesting period` (period configurable, also may be 0), number of options increases up until `issued options`.
 In case of exit, IPO, ICO etc. additional `bonus options` (for example 20%, configurable) are added on top of issued options.